Constructing g-computation estimators: two case studies in selection bias: Case Study 2: Confounding and selection bias

 \subsection{Building an estimator}

 The identification result in \ref{ID-R3} indicates how we an build an iterated g-computation estimator.
 Starting with the innermost expectation, a model for $E(Y \mid A,Z,X,S=1)$ is estimated.
 Using that model, we generate pseudo-outcomes under $a$ for all observations, $\hat{Y}^a$.
 Moving to the next expectation, we now fit a model for the pseudo-outcomes given the observed $A$ and $Z$, $E[\hat{Y}^a \mid A,Z]$.
+Note that the identification results suggest that a model for this value could be separately estimated by levels of $A$ (or equivalently by including interaction terms with $A$ for all covariates in $Z$).
+However, this need not be the case for the estimator if we assume the corresponding parametric model is correctly specified.
+In practice, fitting stratified models (or including all the interactions) will likely be preferred due to the weaker modeling assumptions being imposed.
 Regressing pseudo-outcomes is an approach also used by the iterated conditional expectation g-computation algorithm for time-varying confounding \cite{Zivich2024Empirical}, a modification of g-computation to address measurement error with partial colliders \cite{RossLeveraging}, estimating the conditional average causal effect \cite{Laan2015Targeted, Zivich2024Synthesis}, and estimating the parameters of a marginal structural model \cite{Zivich2025Estimating, Snowden2011Implementation}.
 This second model is then used to simulate another set of pseudo-outcomes setting $A$ to $a$, which we denote as $\tilde{Y}^a$.
 The mean of $\tilde{Y}^a$ is then our estimate of $\mu^a$.

 Again, these steps can be translated into a set of estimating functions.
 The corresponding estimating functions are

 where $\theta = (\beta, \gamma_1, \mu^1, \gamma_0, \mu^0, \psi)$, $m(\mathbb{W}; \beta) = E[Y \mid A,Z,X; \beta]$ with the design matrix $\mathbb{W}$, and $m(\mathbb{V}; \gamma_a) = E[\hat{Y}^a \mid A,Z]$ with the design matrix $\mathbb{V}$.
 The first estimating function is again the outcome model restricted to those who completed follow-up.
 The second estimating function is now a regression of $\hat{Y}^1$ given the observed $A,Z$ for all observations.
 The third is the mean of the updated pseudo-outcomes with $a:=1$.
 The fourth and fifth estimating functions repeat the process for $a:=0$.
 The final estimating function is for the average causal effect.